-Win $100, lifetime Premium Subscription in the 2017 HACKING MASS competition!
+Win Prizes in the 2019 HACKING MASS competition!

 HACKING MASS is a contest to try and predict the worst/most offensive players in the upcoming season.
 HACKING MASS stands for Huckabay's Annual Call to Keep Immobility Next to Godliness: Maximus Aggregatus Stiffisimus Sensire.